 Snapchat: Snapchat is an instant messaging app that works primarily through photos.
 You “snap” a photo of someone, and then soon, it disappears.

-In addition, micro-content sites with a longer history, such as Facebook and Twitter, are still effective platforms for a brand to explore and to consider saturating with their messaging.
+Also, micro-content sites with a longer history, such as Facebook and Twitter, are still effective platforms for a brand to explore and consider saturating with their messaging.

 Stats about Micro-content

 Let’s consider the potential reach of micro-content platforms just by analyzing a few stats about people’s use of technology in the world today.

 - There are over 50 billion websites on Google.

 - There are over 1.5 billion users of the iPhone.

 - There are over 1.1 billion Facebook users.

 Now, that is just the beginning!
 But it gives you a great idea of how many people are online and the potential you have as a brand to get your message out to the people who are regularly connected to technology.
-If 1.5 billion users have an iPhone, and they are using their iPhone to make decisions about brands and products they want in their lives, then it makes sense to get their attention while they are using their phones.
+If 1.5 billion users have an iPhone and are using their iPhone to make decisions about brands and products they want in their lives, it makes sense to get their attention while using their phones.

 Micro-content is content that is mostly consumed on a smartphone.
 A person will open up the Vine app, for example, to see funny videos.
 A user will open up the Instagram app to see beautiful photos.
 These are just two examples of micro-content platforms that are easy to get in front of your audience and to make your pitch in creative and quick ways.